-239 10 Attestation and security policies
+11 Attestation and security policies

-- 240 This clause provides guidelines on: - Attestation policies that can be implemented using the SPDM Specification. - · Security policies that can accompany such an implementation. - This clause is not exhaustive and should be considered informative.
+- 327 This clause provides guidelines on: - Attestation policies that can be implemented using the SPDM specification. - · Security policies that can accompany such an implementation. - 328 This clause is not exhaustive and should be considered informative.
 The details of any policy are vendor defined.

-10.1 Certificate authorization policy
+329 11.1 Certificate authorization policy

-- Trusting the device certificate and its security policy is confined to the authentication initiator's security policies.
-The SPDM authentication process involves retrieving the device certificate digests first and comparing them with the cached digests, or the trust store database.
-If not found in the cached trust store database, the Requester sends the GET_CERTIFICATE request.
+- 330 Trusting the certificate chain and its security policy is confined to the authentication initiator's security policies.
+The SPDM authentication process involves retrieving the certificate chain digests first and comparing them with the cached digests, or the trust store database.
+If not found in the cached trust store database, the Requester sends the GET\CERTIFICATE request.
 The responder returns the certificate based on the requested length and offset, as Figure 5 Example certificate authentication policy shows.
-It is recommended that the Requester perform certificate verification procedures before storing the corresponding digest to the trust store. - 244 Figure 6 Example certificate authentication policy
+It is recommended that the Requester perform certificate verification procedures before storing the corresponding digest to the trust store. - Figure 6 Example certificate authentication policy

-- The following initiator security policies can verify device certificates: - 1.
+- 333 The following initiator security policies can verify certificate chains: - 1.
 Generate warnings for components that do not support the SPDM. - 2.
 Generate warnings for components that have certificate chains where root CA is not in the initiator's trust store database. - 3.
 Quarantine components that have certificate chains where the root CA certificate is not in the trust store database.

-247 10.2 Measurement
+334 11.2 Measurement

-In addition to providing the hardware identity through a certificate, an authenticated endpoint can also be queried to provide the firmware identity.
+335 In addition to providing the hardware identity through a certificate, an authenticated endpoint can also be queried to provide the firmware identity.
 The firmware identity in this case refers to firmware code and configuration data.
 The value provided by the endpoint is a measurement.
-Using the GET_MEASUREMENTS command, the Requester can use a single command to ask for an individual or all measurements.
-The returned values can be in form of a hash value or a bit stream and the Requester can specify whether the measurements must be signed to verify that the measurements originated with the Responder endpoint.
+Using the GET\MEASUREMENTS command, the Requester can use a single command to ask for an individual measurement or all measurements.
+The returned values can be in the form of a hash value or a bit stream, and the Requester can specify whether the measurements must be signed to verify that the measurements originated with the Responder endpoint.

-The Requester can, in turn, compare the returned measurements to known values.
+336 The Requester can, in turn, compare the returned measurements to known values.
 The Requester can either verify the measurements locally or remotely.
-The mechanism to obtain reference measurement values is outside of scope for the SPDM Specification.
+The mechanism to obtain reference measurement values is out of scope for the SPDM specification.

-10.3 Secured Messages policy
+337 11.3 Secured Messages policy

-The addition of Secured Messages enables Requesters and Responder to apply policies surrounding their use.
+338 The addition of Secured Messages enables Requesters and Responders to apply policies surrounding their use.
 For example, a Responder might not accept certain vendor defined messages that it deems to be potentially destructive unless it receives those commands in a Secured Message.
 Another example is that a Requester might not support communication with a Responder of a certain component class unless the component supports authenticated encrypted Secured Messages.

-11 Secured Messages
+12 Secured Messages

-Version 1.1.1 of the SPDM specification enables the use of Secured Messages.
+340 Starting with version 1.1.0, the SPDM specification enables the use of Secured Messages.

-11.1 Secured Message layering
+341 12.1 Secured Message layering

-This section discusses the layering of secure messages.
-The examples in the section are presented to illustrate the concepts used in secure message layering, but are not intended to prescribe an implementation.
+342 This section discusses the layering of secured messages.
+The examples in the section are presented to illustrate the concepts used in secured message layering, but are not intended to prescribe an implementation.

-11.1.1 Secured Message send
+343 12.1.1 Secured Message send